Web Design & Development

 Write the HTML Map and Area Elements

-Construct your map markup with a unique name attribute and populate it with <area> elements.
-Each area element should include shape, coords, href, and a descriptive alt attribute for accessibility.
+Construct your map markup with a unique name attribute and populate it with elements.
+Each area element must include shape, coords, href, and a descriptive alt attribute for accessibility.
+For example:

 Step 4